 Did you know that all SAA members receive a free subscription to AutoBeat Daily?
 To find out how to take advantage of this offer, login to the members section.

-• Why the Auto Industry is in Trouble
+• Has the U.S. Auto Industry Peaked?

 Britain’s biggest export to the EU is automotive parts, and auto parts are exempt from the WTO accords, so Europeans would be free to discriminate against them with tariffs.
 European exporters are also worried about sales to British customers.
 The British buy a lot of German cars.Read More